getzep/docs.getzep.com/docs/sdk/index.md

       "created_at": "2023-05-16T22:59:33.612956Z",
       "role": "human",
       "content": "Write a short synopsis of Butler's book, Parable of the Sower.
-What is it about?", "token_count": 21
+What is it about?", "metadata": {
+          "system": {
+                "intent": "The subject is requesting a brief explanation or summary of Octavia Butler's book, \"Parable of the Sower.\""
+            }
+        }
+      "token_count": 21
     },
     {